zymosi3/RadarClockPrivacyPolicy/index.md

 # Radar Clock Live Wallpaer Privacy Policy

-Radar Clock Live Wallpaper (“the app”) does not collects information from you.
+Radar Clock Live Wallpaper (“the app”) does not collect information from you.